brunobar79/eth-commerce/README.md

 - [ ] Add support for React Native
 - [ ] Add tests
 - [ ] Store the current state in localStorage to be able to restore it in case of page reload
+- [ ] Suggest a way for generating ethereum addresses for merchants that are currently without one